Like anything in life, it takes years of practice to be ‘good at travelling’.

 There’s a way to avoid paying those high roaming fees

-But avoid those high international roaming charges to get connected internationally, and get an eSIM instead.
+But avoid those high international roaming charges to connect internationally and get an eSIM instead.
 Learn more about how an eSIM works in my Airalo eSIM Review.

 From booking flights and accommodation on the go to navigating around cities, being connected is important for what we do.
-We also use it to research good cafes or coffee places and to keep tabs on our social media pages and website too.
+We also use it to research good cafes or coffee places and to keep tabs on our social media pages and website.

-Essentially, an eSIM is a digital or virtual version of a SIM card.
-So forget having to search for local SIM cards when you travel.
+An eSIM is a digital or virtual version of a SIM card.
+So you won’t have to search for local SIM cards when you travel.

-Airalo eSIM allows you to get connected the moment you land at your destination and avoid those expensive data roaming charges.
+Airalo eSIM lets you connect when you land at your destination and avoid those expensive data roaming charges.
 We LOVE this product!

-You just need to make sure your phone is compatible, but read the post above for ALL the essential info.
+You must ensure your phone is compatible, but read the post above for ALL the essential info.

 And CLICK HERE to view Airalo Data Plans.

-Airalo has an eSIM to help you get connected in 190+ countries – now that’s impressive, right?
+Airalo has an eSIM to help you connect in 190+ countries – now that’s impressive, right?
 But, we recommend buying a local SIM card for the few countries that don’t offer eSIM.

 Get a local SIM card upon arrival to stay connected when eSIM isn’t available.
-They’re generally inexpensive (well, they’re usually more expensive than Airalo eSIM, but if you don’t have a choice, then this option is recommended) and a sim card with 1GB of data will usually cost around $5 – 10.
+They’re generally inexpensive (well, they’re usually more expensive than Airalo eSIM, but if you don’t have a choice, this option is recommended), and a SIM card with 1GB of data will usually cost around $5 – 10.

 We think this is a smart investment, even for staying connected should an emergency arise or for peace of mind.

-You can apply for a sim card within minutes when you arrive at the airport.
-Alternatively, if you’re travelling overland in countries, locals sell them on the side of the street.
+You can apply for a sim card within minutes of arriving at the airport.
+Alternatively, locals sell them on the street if you’re travelling overland in countries.
 You will generally need a passport or a colour copy of your ID to get set up.

 TIP: Before you arrive in a new country, go to the ‘Settings’ tab, then ‘mobile’ and TURN OFF the ‘mobile data’.
-Ensure that in ‘Mobile data options’ the international roaming has also been turned off.
+Ensure that the international roaming option in ‘Mobile data options’ has also been turned off.

-NOTE: Your phone must be unlocked for you to use local sim cards.
+NOTE: Your phone must be unlocked to use local SIM cards.

 When you’re on the road, keep all your important things in your daypack or bag (we use this Osprey day pack) and never take your eyes off them.

-Important documents such as your passport, credit cards, money, cameras, laptop, hard drives and phones should always be carried on your person.
+Important documents such as passports, credit cards, money, cameras, laptops, hard drives, and phones should always be carried on one’s person.

 Depending on what type of accommodation you are staying in (hotel, hostel, guesthouse or even a tent) will depend on what you do with these important items when you are in one place.

 If you’re staying in a hotel with a safe, use it.
-If you’re staying in a tent, it’s probably better to keep these things on your when you head out to explore.
+If you’re staying in a tent, keeping these things on you when you head out to explore is probably better.

 Did we miss any of your best travel tips?
 If so, please share them with us below.
 If you enjoyed this post, please share it with your favourite travel buddy.